cy6erlem0n/nao/README.md

 # nao
-# here can you find all data fot Nao6
+# here can you find all data for Nao 6 and other robots